 During the period of these accounts, Newbattle Abbey College has engaged fully with Education Scotland and the SFC to implement the Quality Framework as part of the arrangements for assuring and improving the quality of provision delivered by Scotland's colleges.
-As part of this programme, an Evaluative Report and Enhancement Plan were submitted to SFC and Education Scotland in October 2019.
+As a result of the pandemic, Education Scotland suspended its programme of Evaluative Reports and Enhancement Plans in 2020-21.
+The college did, however, submit a 2020-21 Outcome Agreement to SFC.

-Our 2019-20 curriculum was designed to promote access and inclusion.
+Our 2020-21 curriculum was designed to promote access and inclusion.
 The SFC supported the following courses:

-- 1 year full-time Access to HE Arts & Social Sciences (SCQF Level 6) - 1 year full-time Access to HE/NC Celtic Studies (SCQF Level 6) - 1 year full-time Access to HE Primary Education (SCQF Level 6) - 1 year full-time National Certificate in Rural Skills (SCQF Level 4) - 6 month Preparation for FE Course (SCQF Level 4), delivered in partnership with Midlothian Council
+- 1 year full-time Access to HE Arts & Social Sciences (SCQF Level 6), including Celtic Studies - 1 year full-time Access to HE Primary Education (SCQF Level 6) - 1 year full-time National Certificate in Rural Skills (SCQF Level 4) - 6 month Preparation for FE Course (SCQF Level 4), delivered in partnership with Midlothian Council